Predicting Phenotypes from Brain Connection Structure: Simulation studies

 \item Apply the BaCon procedure for Gaussian responses to analyze the data.
 Choose a representative from each cluster as described in option \textit{(a)} of Section \ref{S:predictors}.
 Make posterior inferences using the training data and predict the responses for the test~case individuals.

 \end{enumerate}

-We fit the same simulated datasets using the techniques, Lasso \citep{Tibshirani_1997}, $L_2$-boosting \citep{Hothorn_Buhlmann_2006}, elastic net \citep{Zou_Trevor_2005}, and random forests \citep{Breiman_2001}.
+We fitted the same simulated datasets using the techniques, Lasso \citep{Tibshirani_1997}, $L_2$-boosting \citep{Hothorn_Buhlmann_2006}, elastic net \citep{Zou_Trevor_2005}, and random forests \citep{Breiman_2001}.
 These machine learning techniques are extensively used for binary predictor selection of continuous responses and have been implemented in the R packages glmnet, mboost, and randomForest.
+We used the default recommended settings for the tuning parameters of these R packages.
 In choosing these methods, we focused on techniques capable of delivering sparse, interpretable models and quantifying the effects of important brain region pairs.
-We used the default recommended settings of these R packages for any tuning parameters for fitting the datasets.

 Because the artificial responses are continuous, the prediction errors of the competing methods were compared using their percentage MSE reduction relative to the null model in the $n^*=13$ test case individuals.
 For a given dataset and method, the percentage MSE reduction is equal to $1-\sum_{i=1}^{n^*} (y_i - \hat{y}_i)^2/\sum_{i=1}^{n^*} (y_i - \bar{y})^2$, where $\hat{y}_i$ is the method's predicted response for individual $i$.
 A large reduction is indicative of a method's high prediction accuracy.